rk-izak/DATA72000-IBE/data/README.md

 - **`2.
 Golden Evidence Retrieval`**: All R4C annotated ***facts*** are given to an LLM and any duplicate info is removed (due to annotators repeating facts).
 - **`3.
 Golden Explanation Generation`**: Retrieved ***golden evidence*** and ***claim*** are given to an LLM and an explanation based evidence is generated to support the claim.

 For the LLMs, two currently considered `SOTA` models were used: OpenAI's `GPT-4o` and Anthropic's `Claude3.5 Sonnet`.
 These were used interchangably in order to reduce specific model bias.
+Their `temperatures` were set at `0.7` in hopes to replicate human-like explanations.
 For each testcase, the model responsible for generation (of either `golden_evidence`, `claim`, or `explanation` keys) can be seen.

 It is worth noting that the Agents during test see *ONLY* the original HotpotQA `evidence` paragraphs alongside the generated `claim`, but are evaluated against `golden_evidence` where appropriate.